msamedina/bionetverification/README.md

 Approximate runtime: **30 minutes**

 Output files can be accessed from the run's output directory (`bionetverification_out_{0}`).
 A preloaded version of the minimal running example's Excel output, by the name of `SAT_0.xlsx`, can be found in the `Examples/SAT` directory.
-This reflects the results shown in Table 12.

 **As each run randomly generates 3-SAT problems, this is not an exact reproduction.**